 Your entire success will be based on one or two features, no more. – Fred Lalonde, Hopper Co-Founder and CEO

-The Kano Analysis Survey
+The Kano Questionnaire

-For example, a prospect may like that your product has a responsive layout, but they may be able to live without it, making this feature a nice-to-have.
+For example, a prospect may like that your product has dark mode, but they may be able to live without it, making this feature more of a nice-to-have for them.

 - Indifferent (I): The customer is neither satisfied nor dissatisfied about whether the product has this feature.